Dataset Bias: Garbage In, Discrimination Out

 Biased Training Data

-Dataset bias works exactly the same way.
+Dataset bias is the same trap.
 If your training data only represents certain demographics, your model will "work" for those groups and silently fail for everyone else.

 Three Types of Bias